Architecture¶

 Owned by RHACS.
 The application queries it for live CVE data.
 Key views and tables used:

-image_cves_v2-- primary view joining CVE data with component and fixability infodeployments-- active deploymentsdeployments_containers-- container-to-image mappingimage_component_v2-- software components in images
+image_cves_v2-- primary view joining CVE data with component and fixability infodeployments-- active deploymentsdeployments_containers-- container-to-image mappingimage_component_v2-- software components in imagesimages_v2-- flattened image model introduced in ACS 4.11

 -- Standard query pattern: